24 July 2017

 All bonuses will be calculated after the SEQP and included with the final scores.

-- Operated during totality – add 100 points.
+- Operated during totality (or the time of greatest shadow at your QTH) – add 100 points.

 - Operate outdoors (so you can see the eclipse) – add 100 points

 - Operate at a public venue – add 100 points

 - Provide detailed station operation information – add 50 points each:

 - Antenna design characteristics (orientation, E and H plane patterns, height above ground

 - HFTA terrain profile.
 See K6TU service at http://www.k6tu.net/?q=TerrainProfiles.
 It is not necessary to be a subscriber to K6TU.net.